This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - personal gifts to individual employees (refer Conflict of Interest Policy).

-- instances of individuals volunteering time or expertise (refer Volunteer (Including Volunteer Researcher) Policy).
+- instances of individuals volunteering time or expertise (refer Volunteer Management (Including Volunteer Researcher) Policy).

 - donations of bodies for medical research and training (refer Body Donor Program).

 (5) Channels through which donations to the University may be made include (but are not limited to): bequests, pre-tax payroll deductions, regular giving, appeals, peer-to-peer fundraising, online donations, cheque payments, EFT payments, pledges and in-kind gifts, which may include transfer of financial or real assets.
 These channels may be varied from time to time at the discretion of the University.